vibueno/PixelOdrom/README.md

 ### Loading a previously saved canvas
 You can load a canvas file by clicking on the folder icon in the main toolbar.

+### Exporting canvas as an image
+You can export a canvas as an image file by clicking on the image button at the bottom of your canvas.

 ## Samples
 In the folder [samples](https://github.com/vibueno/PixelOdrom/tree/master/samples), you can find art made with PixelOdrom